MachineAcuity/isomorphic-material-relay-starter-kit/README.md

 * [Facebook Relay Starter Kit TODO example](https://github.com/facebook/relay/tree/master/examples/todo).
 Implementation of the TODO MVC using Relay.
 In this kit the TODO example has been re-implemented with material UI.
 * [Facebook Relay Todo MVC example](https://github.com/facebook/relay/tree/master/examples/TodoMVC).
 Implementation of the TODO MVC using Relay and React Native.
 * [Isomorphic react-router-relay TODO example](https://github.com/denvned/isomorphic-relay-router/tree/master/examples/todo).
 The Facebook TODO example in this project has been modified to support isomorphism.
-* [Xpepermint's isomorphic-react-relay-boilerplate](https://github.com/xpepermint/isomorphic-react-relay-boilerplate).
-The project organization was initially borrowed from this project, although it has since diverged.
 * [coryhouse's react-slingshot](https://github.com/coryhouse/react-slingshot).
 Ideas about he documentation are borrowed from this project.
 * [ryancole's league](https://github.com/ryancole/league).
-The organization of the GraphQL schema is borrowed from this project.
+The initial organization of the GraphQL schema is borrowed from this project.
-* [itayadler's cassandra-paginating-static-columns](https://github.com/itayadler/cassandra-paginating-static-columns/blob/master/index.js).
-The general approach to working with Cassandra was initially borrowed from this project.
-However, over time the implementation became very different.

 Examples from other open source projects have also been incorporated.